kosinaz/Rot-Magus/README.md

 # Rot Magus

-Rot Magus is classic 8-bit roguelike turn-based RPG about a lone adventurer who has to face the endless hordes of monsters in the realm of the Dark One.
-Featuring dozens of different creatures, items and spells and an infinite, procedurally generated map filled with deep forests, winding mountains, hidden caves, and tranquilizing lakes.
+Rot Magus is classic 8-bit roguelike turn-based RPG about a lone adventurer who has to face the endless hordes of monsters in the realm of the Dark One — featuring dozens of different creatures, items, and spells and an infinite, procedurally generated map filled with deep forests, winding mountains, hidden caves, and tranquilizing lakes.

 An extended, browser-based remake of Ronny Wester's Magus built with rot.js and Phaser.